 Before we dive into the installation process, let’s briefly understand why Timeshift is such a valuable tool.
 It’s no secret that systems can occasionally experience issues – be it due to software updates gone awry or unfortunate user errors.
 Timeshift mitigates these problems by enabling you to take snapshots of your system’s state at various points in time.
 In case something goes wrong, you can easily restore your system to a functional state using these snapshots.
 It’s like having a time machine for your computer!

-Step 1: Timeshift Installation
+Step 1: Install Timeshift on Debian 12

 Installing Timeshift on your Debian 12 system is a straightforward process.
 Open a terminal and follow these commands:

 $ sudo apt update $ sudo apt install timeshift -y

 During installation, the package manager will fetch the necessary files and set up Timeshift for you.

 Once Timeshift is installed, launch it by either searching for “Timeshift” in activities menu or running the following command in your terminal:

 This will open up the Timeshift graphical interface, Choose the snapshot type: RSync or BTRFS.
 BTRFS is recommended for its efficient use of storage and support for incremental snapshots.